 The Above snippet will do all the stuff for you seamlessly.
 Once app will get started it will register your app with GCM as well as with App42 platform for push notification usage.
 It uses storeDeviceToken method to register app with App42 server.
 This is only one time activity and will be done when app will be opened.

 If you want to go in detail about the sample code, please see App42GCMController.java which does all GCM related work like registering with GCM and App42 server .
 Once your app gets registered with GCM,you will get regId, which you have to register using registerWithApp42 method defined in the class as shown below

 Following Permissions and entries are required to integrate Push Notification in your project.
 Sample Android Manifest contains these entries already however if you are integrating in your existing project put these lines in your Manifest too.
 You have to replace <YOUR_APPLICATION_PACKAGE_NAME> with the value of your package name.
 For example if your application package name is com.abc.myapp, you have to use it in place of <YOUR_APPLICATION_PACKAGE_NAME> defined in below Manifest

 Once your app is registered you are ready to send message to your app user using following code snippet from any App42 SDK (Android/Java/WP etc)

-you can also send push messages to your registered app user directly from AppHQ console.
-To do this, go to AppHQ console and click on Push Notification -> Click on User Link -> Select your App -> select your user from table and click on send message button.
+You can also send push messages to your registered app user directly from AppHQ console.
+To do this, go to AppHQ console and click on Push Notification -> Click on Users -> Select your App -> select your user from table and click on send push button.
 This will open a pop up to type your message, once you are done click on send button.
 This will trigger a push notification message to your app user.